 Rough and unformed tracks can be created simply by infrequent foot traffic and have not been improved, like many Great Walk tracks, to make the going easier.
 Even on our easier Treks, there may be streams to cross (resulting in wet boots), tree roots, slips and washouts, fallen trees or steeper track sections to negotiate.

-On our more demanding treks (such as Rabbit Pass and the Adelaide Cirque) there may not be any evidence that people have travelled through previously as you make your way through tussock and scrub and over loose rock scree.
+On our more demanding treks (such as Rabbit Pass) there may not be any evidence that people have travelled through previously as you make your way through tussock and scrub and over loose rock scree.
 Sometimes there is significant exposure to falling and hikers need to be good on their feet to use small footholds and ledges.
 On steeper sections, you will be using your hands.
 On these challenging treks, the route can also follow features rather than a track such as wet or dry river beds where there will be slippery sections and boulders of all sizes to negotiate.
 Rivers are for the most part unbridged, and numerous crossings may be required.
 Travelling on foot on rough terrain requires a lot of concentration, can be tiring and slow going.
 Despite a modest distance, the journey can take some time, but it is ultimately rewarding!